All Episodes

 He's missing chip shots from 25 yards, 30 yards, extra points, a 20-yard kick.

-Figure even this guy will do it.
+Figure even this guy, you'll do it.

-The holder, Hunter Smith, the punter as well.
+He's the punter as well.

-So the snap, little bit high, went through the hands of Hunter Smith and the Redskins lose the game.
+So the snap, little bit high, went through the hands of Hunter Smith, and the Redskins lose the game.

-Redskins holder released for botched extra point, takes it in stride.
+Redskins holder, released for botched extra point, takes it in stride.

 After Washington Redskin holder Hunter Smith botched a snap at a potentially game-tying extra point on Sunday, he knew at whom to point the finger.